 You don’t really want to be putting all of your savings towards the newest laptop, although it doesn’t cost you money over time, instead, it devalues over time which ultimately results in you losing money.

-Tip number 3: Keep a finance book.
 When I was younger, another rule that arose from our pocket money was that we kept a finance book.
-It was a book that was neatly drafted into 5 columns, in this order: date, item, in, out and amount left in that account.
+It was a book that was neatly drafted into 5 columns, in this order: date, item, in, out, and the amount left in that account.
 This meant that at any time, Dad could ask us how much money we had, we could open up our books and it would be up to date with the total right there.

 Confession, out of us 3 girls, I was the worst at keeping this up to date, but remember I was the youngest so I did find it hard at age 7.
 As soon as I got my EFTPOS card at age 12, I didn’t see that it was necessary to have a finance book as everything was written on your bank statement, however, bank statements never accounted for the cash that you had.